*Updated January 2019

 Though there are other, more convoluted, ways of getting into Nicaragua from El Salvador, taking the shuttle from El Tunco to Leon is the simplest.

 If you entered El Salvador from Guatemala, specifically Antigua to El Tunco, you probably took this shuttle already.
 This is simply the continuation.
-If you haven’t arrived in El Tunco yet and are planning a visit, have a look at some of our budget tips.
+If you haven’t arrived in El Tunco yet and are planning a visit, have a look at some of our Tunco tips.

 Although we chose Gekko, some of the issues we encountered were completely out of their control.
 That being said, a lot of them were.